mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 .. admonition:: todo

   In the controller and trackers code, one can subscribe to the topic : "/*UAVNAME$/serial/received_message" to get the data coming from the BACA protocol.
   This has not been tested more yet, a test will probably be made at VUB asap.
-I think the folder *https://github.com/mrs-brubotics/testing_brubotics/tree/master/tmux_scripts/load_transportation/1_one_drone_validation_encoder* was made for this by last year students, but it is probably already flying.
-There is probably a way to launch the BACA protocol without having to fly the drone (even with the standard non-damping controller).
+I think the folder *https://github.com/mrs-brubotics/testing_brubotics/tree/master/tmux_scripts/load_transportation/1_one_UAV_validation_encoder* was made for this by last year students, but it is probably already flying.
+There is probably a way to launch the BACA protocol without having to fly the UAV (even with the standard non-damping controller).

   record.sh how do we chosse which topic?
 MRS says it's easier to exclude topics rather than specifying which to record but Where to do that ?
 Is it not better do ask a similar command as in the session-sim.yml ?
 With all the topics listed?

-Raphael : Remaining parts to transpose are "4.14.4 Modifying the MRS code", "4.15 Making the drone take off and fly", "4.16 Set up the Nimbro parameters according to MRS" maybe the part about take off and fly is redundant with the Hardware.rst written already in this tutorial.
+Raphael : Remaining parts to transpose are "4.14.4 Modifying the MRS code", "4.15 Making the UAV take off and fly", "4.16 Set up the Nimbro parameters according to MRS" maybe the part about take off and fly is redundant with the Hardware.rst written already in this tutorial.
 Check before doing it.
-Done except Nimbro as I'll do it when working on two drones.
+Done except Nimbro as I'll do it when working on two UAVs.